Looking for the best things to do in Coronado Island with kids?

 Coronado Island has an endless number of options for fun in the sun.
 If your family enjoys being active outdoors, this is the perfect destination.

-Paddle through the bay and under the iconic Coronado Bridge while enjoying views of the San Diego skyline.
+Glide through the bay and under the iconic Coronado Bridge while soaking in breathtaking views of the San Diego skyline.
+The calm waters make paddleboarding and kayaking safe and enjoyable for all skill levels.
 The water is calm and makes getting out on the water safe and easy.

 If you’re looking for something more challenging, consider surf lessons.
 Coronado Surfing Academy offers individual and group lessons on Coronado Beach, as well as rentals if you are already familiar with the sport.